urql-graphql/urql-devtools/CONTRIBUTING.md

 ```

 Navigate to [chrome://extensions](chrome://extensions), toggle `Developer mode` on,
-choose _Load unpacked_ and select the _dist_ folder in the root of the repo.
+choose _Load unpacked_ and select the _dist/extension_ folder in the root of the repo.

 ### Start an urql example repo